jennagrimshaw/popgenetics/README.txt

 # popgenetics

 This is a pipeline for working through a population genetics project using RADseq data.
 You will need access to fastq files and reference genome file.
+Estimated times are for 81 samples

 # The steps will be as following:
 Step 1: Create directory - list of folders needed.